carvajal/becoming-a-supple-leopard/README.md

-# becoming-a-supple-leopard
+# Becoming a Supple Leopard
-Using OpenAI an Langchaing to extract wellness and fitness answers from the 2013 book Becoming a Supple Leopard
+Using OpenAI and Langchaing to extract wellness and fitness answers from the 2013 book Becoming a Supple Leopard